Updated: February 17, 2023

 There are many articles and blog posts around the internet about ‘How to write SEO friendly content’ or ‘How to write for the web’.
-All these articles have issues though.
+All of these articles have issues though.
 They end up being incredibly technical and providing way more detail than is necessary for the average writer.
-And so they become intimidating and not at all helpful.
+And so then they become intimidating and not at all helpful.

 In this post we will cover:

 - Why Do I Need to be Able to Write SEO Friendly Content?

 - What is SEO Friendly Content?

 Why Do You Need to Write SEO Friendly Content?

 We’ve seen it so many times in the past… a web designer/developer will say to a business owner “Will you be providing the copy for the website?”
 And the business owner says “Sure, no problem!
 I could write for days on end!”
 But when it comes to actually providing the copy to the web designer/developer, there are huge roadblocks and delays to the project.
 Technically speaking, the design phase of a web design project should not start without the content (of which “copy” is only one part), as design follows content, so you are probably starting to see what a big deal the copy is.

 There are many reasons for these delays when it comes to copy.
 One of them being, especially for small business owners, that their company’s website is integrally tied to their personal identity.
 Of course, this makes sense―a small company almost always is almost the same thing as its owner.
 When it comes to writing about what you do, it can be a huge psychological challenge to push through identity issues―you’re going to be out there for anyone and everyone to see, after all.